thomas-nicholson/portfolio-page/README.md

-# Thomas Nicholson Portfolio Page
+# Thomas Nicholson's Portfolio Page

 ## Description

-This is my portfolio page where you can read about me, look at my portfolio or find my contact details.
+This is my portfolio page where you can learn about me.
+Look at my portfolio or click on the contact buttons if you would like to work together.

+## Technologies Used
+ - HTML
+ - CSS
+ - Font Awesome
+ - Google Fonts

 ## Screenshot